Frank Tremar Sibly Menendez

-Lieutenant Frank Tremar Sibly Menendez (26 January 1896 – 27 February 1973) was a British World War I flying ace credited with six aerial victories.
+Lt.
+Frank Tremar Sibly Menendez (26 January 1896 – 27 February 1973) was a British World War I flying ace credited with six aerial victories.

-Family background and education
+Early life and education

-Menendez was the only son of The Honourable F. M. Menendez, of Nassau, the Bahamas and his wife Maud, the sister of G. W. Sibly, founder of Wycliffe College, Gloucestershire.
+Menendez was the only son of the Hon.
+F. M. Menendez, of Nassau, Bahamas and his wife Maud (née Sibly).

+Menendez's uncle, his mother's brother, G. W. Sibly, was the founder of Wycliffe College, Gloucestershire.

 Menendez attended his uncle's school from 1909 to 1912, before going up to St John's College, Cambridge, to study law.

 Military service

-In 1914 Menendez abandoned his studies to enlist in the Army.
+In 1914, Menendez abandoned his studies to enlist in the Army.
 He was commissioned as temporary second lieutenant on 19 March 1915, serving in the York and Lancaster Regiment, until transferring to the Gloucestershire Regiment on 10 September 1915.

-He was sent to France on 1 January 1916, and was promoted to lieutenant on 20 April.
+Menendez was sent to France on 1 January 1916, and was promoted to lieutenant on 20 April.
 He was appointed an acting-captain while serving as a company commander from 29 July to 17 December 1916, during the Battle of the Somme.
 He also distinguished himself by leading trench raids at Neuve-Chapelle.

-On 11 August 1917 he was appointed a flying officer (observer), and transferred to General List of the Royal Flying Corps, with seniority from 28 May.
+On 11 August 1917, he was appointed a flying officer (observer), and transferred to General List of the Royal Flying Corps, with seniority from 28 May.
 He was posted to No. 57 Squadron, flying the Airco D.H.4 two-seater day bomber.

-Paired with Australian pilot Second Lieutenant Arthur Thomas Drinkwater, Menendez gained his first aerial victory on 18 August by driving down an Albatros D.V out of control over Courtrai, repeating the feat two days later over Houthulst Forest.
+Paired with Australian pilot Second Lieutenant Arthur Thomas Drinkwater, Menendez registered his first aerial victory on 18 August by driving down an Albatros D.V out of control over Courtrai, repeating the feat two days later over Houthulst Forest.
 On 21 September he accounted for two more D.Vs, one destroyed and the other driven down, over Dadizeele.
 He gained another double victory on 12 November, driving down two D.Vs south-east of Houthulst.

+Menendez returned to England for flight training, being re-graded from observer to pilot on 30 May 1918.
+However, on 1 August, he was involved in a mid-air collision over Ipswich.

+He survived, but was seriously injured, losing one eye and requiring facial reconstruction.
+On 5 June 1919 he relinquished his RAF commission on account of his injuries, but was permitted to retain his rank.